Kingman County crash claims life of Cheney man

 KINGMAN COUNTY, Kan.
 (KSNW) – One person died Friday afternoon in Kingman County in a crash involving a tractor and car.
-The accident happened around 3 p.m. at SE 160th Ave & NE 10th St, just seven miles West of Cheney in Kingman County.
+The crash happened around 3 p.m. at SE 160th Ave. & NE 10th St., just seven miles west of Cheney in Kingman County.

 Officials reported a tractor that was westbound on NE 10th St. and an eastbound car on NE 10th St. sideswiped each other in the middle of the roadway, resulting in the eastbound car to overturn.